Monday, August 31, 2015

 Colour clash and bleeps?

-Visually, fans of the 8-bit original will adore the updated Atari ST version which looks the same but tarted up with gorgeous 16-bit colours and lots more detail.
+Visually, fans of the 8-bit original will absolutely adore the updated Atari ST version which looks the same but tarted up with gorgeous 16-bit colours and lots more detail.
 Wow, I wish the old Speccy game looked this good back in the mid-80s.
 I mean, come on, check out those sprites - this must be one of the cutest games ever made!

 The audio is superb with fantastic music by none other than Jason C. Brooke.
 I could listen to this all day long!
 All in-game effects are pretty neat but I'm going to shock myself here and say that the ZX Spectrum game is actually better.
 How can this be?
 It's true as I miss those zappy, buzzy Spectrum sounds that this ST conversion lacks.

-Finally, an upgraded 8-Bit game that isn't bloated and ruined!!
+Finally, an upgraded 8-bit game that isn't bloated and ruined!!

 The CryptO'pinion?